Home > Text Processing & Search > head

 Key Features

-• Outputs the beginning of text files.
+• Outputs the beginning of a file (default 10 lines)

 Key Options